Glaferg/Brainscan-an-experiment-with-AI-and-EEG/README.md

-The goal of Brainscan: an experiment with AI and EEG is to teach a AI what boredom is via custom data software for recording data from two types of biosensors: HR (on the finger) and EEG.
+The goal of Brainscan: an experiment with AI and EEG is to teach a AI what boredom is via custom data software for recording data from two types of biosensors:  EEG.
 Currently development of testing software to stimulate boredom is under development.

 This project is my debute and is a demo